 - No rod shall be longer than 8ft.

-- Only one rod may be used a time; however contestants can have any number or rods rigged of use.
+- Only one rod may be used a time.
+However, contestants can have any number of rods rigged for use.

-- Tournament fees are $20.00 if said tournament is fished for both boater and non-boaters.
-If entering the Progressive pot an additional $5.00 is required.
-Payable at the tournament location.
+- Tournament fees are $40.00 ($20 for club dues and $20 for the entry fee) per tournament fished.
+If entering the Progressive Pot, an additional $5.00 is required.
+Payable at the Club meeting prior to the tournament.

 - 15 or less